 Without hefty savings or a farm in the family, starting a new career on the land is almost impossible for most.
 By providing access to affordable land, shared equipment, training and a ready market, we’ve created a supported route into farming for brand new entrants, helping build a new generation of organic growers in the North West.
 FarmStart means that skilled and enthusiastic people from all backgrounds can build new careers in producing fresh, healthy, sustainable food for local markets.

-“By the end of the first year we had also added spinach, courgettes, beans and leeks into the mix.
+“By the end of the first year we had also added spinach, courgettes, beans and leeks to the mix.
 The soil on the farm is amazing compared to the sticky clay of my allotment and I was surprised when by autumn time…..we had two hundred kilos of vegetables.
 This might not seem like a lot but if you think of it like bagged supermarket carrots that is two hundred bags of carrots!
 Things have really progressed on the site from when I first started and it really seems to be coming together and getting better all the time.
 They are a great bunch of people with a really positive attitude.
 It’s a great thing to be a part of”.
 Click here to read more about Simon Duffy’s first two years as a FarmStarter at our Cheshire site.

 New growers undertake a year-long training course run by FarmStart’s co-ordinator Alex.
 Growing on shared land for the first year, it’s a chance to see if farming suits them, and to put their ideas to the test.
 In year two growers continue as FarmStarters, and take on up to ¼ acre sections to trial their growing skills and business ideas.
 If they prove viable, they can expand each year.
 Some growers work on their own, others with friends or family, and depending on what they grow, spend anything from a few hours to a couple of days each week tending their crops.